Before Install

 * hard nofile 65536

-is safer value for large deployment.
+This `65536` is safer value for large deployment.
 The required number of file descriptors depends on your fluentd plugins and setting.
-Here are the estimation examples:- in_tail: The number of watching files
+Here are the estimation examples:

-- in_forward: The number of incoming access
+* in\_forward: The number of incoming access

-For high load environments consisting of many Fluentd instances, please add these parameters to your
+For high load environments consisting of many Fluentd instances, please add these parameters to your `/etc/sysctl.conf` file.
+Please either type `sysctl -p` or reboot your node to have the changes take effect.

 net.core.netdev_max_backlog = 5000